Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 |Seasonal Pass, Annual Pass, Premium Annual Pass||Auto Club South|

-1-Day, 2-Day and 3-Day tickets are the least economical option because Disney “front loads” the cost of its tickets: the first 3 days on the Base Ticket are by far the most expensive, with a 1-Day Base Ticket now costing $94.79!
-After the first 3 days, the cost of adding extra days is much lower: only $14 + tax to add Day 4, $12 + tax to add Day 5, and $10 + tax to add each additional day after that (up to a total of 10 days).
+1-Day, 2-Day and 3-Day tickets are the least economical option because Disney “front loads” the cost of its tickets: the first 3 days on the Base Ticket are by far the most expensive.
+After the first 3 days, the cost of adding extra days is much lower: only $17 + tax to add Day 4 and $10 + tax per day for each additonal day, up to a total of 10 days.
 Obviously Disney wants you to stay for 4 days or longer.

 So you’ll get the most value out of a 4-day or longer ticket, but perhaps you want a shorter ticket for one reason or another.
 Maybe two or three days in a major theme park is all you can handle during one vacation, for example.
 Here are some ways to stretch the value of the shorter tickets.